i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Encrypted request and reply records will be 236 bytes, compared to 528 bytes now.

-The plaintext request records will be either 160 or 172 bytes, compared to 222 bytes for ElGamal records, and 464 bytes for ECIES records as defined in [Prop152]_.
+The plaintext request records will be 172 bytes, compared to 222 bytes for ElGamal records, and 464 bytes for ECIES records as defined in [Prop152]_.

-The plaintext response records will be either 160 or 172 bytes, compared to 496 bytes for ElGamal records, and 512 bytes for ECIES records as defined in [Prop152]_.
+The plaintext response records will be 172 bytes, compared to 496 bytes for ElGamal records, and 512 bytes for ECIES records as defined in [Prop152]_.

-If we use AES for reply encryption, records must be a multiple of 16.
+The reply encryption will be ChaCha20 (NOT ChaCha20/Poly1305), so the plaintext records do not need to be a multiple of 16 bytes.
-If we use ChaCha20 (NOT ChaCha20/Poly1305), they can be 172 bytes.
-TBD.

 Request records will be made smaller by using HKDF to create the layer and reply keys, so they do not need to be explicitly included in the request.